akash-network/docs/design/faq.md

 Yes.
 All storage is ephemeral for now, but we will work on persistent storage in the future.

+**Is there GPU support?**

+It is on the roadmap, however, GPU workloads aren't supported just yet - there are some technical limitations related to GPU sharing and security with our current Kubernetes backend.
+We are actively working on it.

 **Can Akash be used with private images or do they have to be public?**

 Images need to be publicly accessible at this time.